visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 to be anything that primary believes is fixable within a half-day's (4 hours) worth of effort.

-When primary has challenges any of the paths to resolution of an incident, s/he should feel free to engage other developers with help.
+When primary has challenges with any of the paths to resolution above, s/he should feel free to engage other developers with help.
 But primary should first enlist the backup.
 When developer expertise other than backup is needed, primary should arrange mutually agreeable times to engage those other developers.

 There shall be no expectation that a developer serving as primary can get any other work done beyond their customer response obligations.
 In slow weeks, its